mica-web/mica-web.github.io/gd-220/proj3.md

 1. Create a new branch ("project3") based on your master branch.
 Switch to the new branch.
 1. Create a new directory ("project3") in your course projects directory and, within this directory, create the markup for your timeline.
 Create a pull request for this work.
 1. Translate your design into mobile-first styles.
-1. Update your pull request for final submission.
+1. Update your pull request for final submission, including the PR template (see [example](https://github.com/mica-web/gd2/pull/3)).
 1. Present your project to the class.

 ## Considerations